 Discovering Eco Yoga in Scotland.

-Arriving at Inverliever Lodge, home of ecoYoga, what I expected was a beginner’s course in Ashtanga yoga.
+Arriving at Inverliever Lodge, Scotland, home of ecoYoga, what I expected was a beginner’s course in Ashtanga yoga.

 What I didn’t expect was to experience an eco yoga retreat in the truest sense: an inspiring example of sustainability and self sufficiency, in many different ways.